HIPAA Compliance Guide for Google Workspace Administrators

 Let’s take a look at a technology solution that can help bolster your organization’s efforts to ensure that protected health information is secured appropriately and effectively.

-3. Third-party apps protection
+3. Third-party apps risk management

 5. Automated responses